 New Non-Executive Directors: Stephen Burgess, Mary Champion, Allan Cook, Andy Neely and Margaret Wood

-“I am delighted to welcome such a strong group of people to the High Value Manufacturing Catapult Supervisory Board.
-They bring both industrial experience and financial acumen to its Supervisory Board.
+“I am delighted to welcome such a strong group of people; they bring both industrial experience and financial acumen.
 Their combined insight and experience will enable us to continue the excellent progress that has been made to date and help us secure more of the value of our world-leading research within the UK and shape the support businesses need to turn great ideas into the commercial success stories that support our wider manufacturing economy.”

-Dick Elsy, Chief Executive of the High Value Manufacturing Catapult, said:
+Dick Elsy, chief executive of the High Value Manufacturing Catapult, added:

-“I am greatly looking forward to working with new members of our Supervisory Board.
+“I am greatly looking forward to working with our new members.
 The skills and experience they bring add to the dynamic of the Catapult at a time of extraordinary technology developments and major change in our economic landscape.
 Their challenge and input will help the High Value Manufacturing Catapult deliver its mission to grow the contribution of the manufacturing sector to the UK economy.”

 The High Value Manufacturing Catapult is supported by UKRI to drive the growth of the UK manufacturing sector by helping companies of all sizes incubate new technologies and bring them to commercial reality.

-Stephen Burgess has over 40 years’ experience of advanced manufacturing in Rolls-Royce, the last thirteen years as Director of Manufacturing Processes and Technology.
-He is the Rolls-Royce Senior Fellow for Manufacturing, a Chartered Engineer and a Fellow of the Institution of Mechanical Engineers.
-Stephen has a BSc Honours Degree in Mechanical Engineering and an MSc in Manufacturing Systems Engineering.
-In his current role Stephen is responsible for global Manufacturing R&D, including university research, with a particular focus on the development of a global network of cross-sector advanced manufacturing research centres.
-Stephen has had a long association with the HVM Catapult, chairing several of the centres’ Programme Boards and is an enthusiastic advocate of collaborative research and the establishment of strong working relationships between academia & industry.
-He is also on the Board of MetLase, a Rolls-Royce joint venture, and EFFRA.
+He is the Rolls-Royce Senior Fellow for Manufacturing, a chartered engineer and a Fellow of the Institution of Mechanical Engineers.
+He has a BSc honours degree in mechanical engineering and an MSc in manufacturing systems engineering.
+In his current role, he is responsible for global manufacturing research and development, including university research, with a particular focus on the development of a global network of cross-sector advanced manufacturing research centres.
+He has a long association with the High Value Manufacturing Catapult, chairing several of the centres’ programme boards and is an enthusiastic advocate of collaborative research and the establishment of strong working relationships between academia & industry.
+He is also on the board of MetLase, a Rolls-Royce joint venture, and EFFRA.

-Mary has wide-ranging experience of delivery, assurance, governance and commercial leadership, established with both Government and Private Sector organisations.
-Her initial career was in technology based management consulting, leading to a role as Vice President of Capgemini UK, with responsibility for delivery of all technology programmes within the Public Sector, working with clients across a range of Government departments.
-She developed her experience and interest in Innovation through her role as Non-Executive Director of the Intellectual Property Office, acting as a member of the Steering Board and Audit Committee for 9 years.
-She was also a Non-Executive Director of the Wales Audit Office, recruited as one of a team to establish a new governance structure and with a role on the Resources Committee.
-She has subsequently acted as a Board-level freelance consultant, providing input and advice on governance and delivery, and most recently has established and led the commercial management function within Royal London Platform Services.
+Mary has wide-ranging experience of delivery, assurance, governance and commercial leadership, established with both government and private sector organisations.
+Her initial career was in technology-based management consulting, leading to a role as vice-president of Capgemini UK, with responsibility for delivery of all technology programmes within the public sector, working with clients across a range of government departments.
+She developed her experience and interest in innovation through her role as non-executive director of the Intellectual Property Office, acting as a member of the steering board and audit committee for nine years.
+She was also a non-executive director of the Wales Audit Office, recruited as one of a team to establish a new governance structure and with a role on the resources committee.
+She has subsequently acted as a board-level freelance consultant, providing input and advice on governance and delivery, and most recently has established and led the commercial management function within Royal London Platform Services.

-Allan Cook was a non-executive director and chairman of WS Atkins from September 2009 until July 3rd 2017 when Atkins was acquired by SNC-Lavalin.
+Allan Cook was a non-executive director and chairman of WS Atkins from September 2009 until July 2017, when Atkins was bought by SNC-Lavalin.
 He is a chartered engineer with more than 40 years’ international experience in the automotive, aerospace and defence industries.
-He was chief executive of Cobham PLC until the end of December 2009.
-Prior to this he held senior roles at GEC-Marconi, BAE Systems and Hughes Aircraft.
-He was deputy chairman of Marshall of Cambridge (Holdings) Limited until December 31st 2015 and is a member of the operating executive board of J F Lehman & Company.
+He was chief executive of Cobham Plc until the end of December 2009.
+Prior to this, he held senior roles at GEC-Marconi, BAE Systems and Hughes Aircraft.
+He was deputy chairman of Marshall of Cambridge (Holdings) Limited until December 31 2015 and is a member of the operating executive board of J F Lehman & Company.

 The High Value Manufacturing Catapult brings together seven institutions of excellence across a broad range of sectors to support UK manufacturing in the commercialisation of cutting edge technologies.
 The seven centres are: